Dionne Simpson

 Dionne Simpson (born 1972) is a Jamaican Canadian textile artist based in Toronto, Ontario.

 Early life and education

-Simposon was born in Jamaica in 1972.
+Simpson was born in Jamaica in 1972.
 She emigrated to Canada with her family as an infant.
 Simpson studied at the Cooper Union in the late nineties and graduated from the Ontario College of Art and Design in 2000.

 Career

 Simpson's work features a West African textile technique that involves pulling thread through canvas.
 Within the spaces the thread pulling creates she adds pigments to further embellish the canvas.

-In 2004 Simpson was the first national winner of the RBC Canadian Painting Competition.
+In 2004, Simpson was the first national winner of the RBC Canadian Painting Competition.
 She won the award for her piece Urban e_Scape 13.